godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 .. tip:: By instancing the scene, we are creating a new node holding all of the node(s) in the scene we instanced, effectively cloning that scene.

-Then we add ``clone`` to the first child node of the root of the scene we are currently in.
+Then we add a ``clone`` to the first child node of the root of the scene we are currently in.
 By doing this we're making it at a child of the root node of the currently loaded scene.

-In other words, we are adding ``clone`` as a child of the first node (whatever is at the top of the scene tree) in the currently loaded/opened scene.
+In other words, we are adding the ``clone`` as a child of the first node (whatever is at the top of the scene tree) in the currently loaded/opened scene.
 If the currently loaded/open scene is ``Testing_Area.tscn``, we'd be adding our ``clone`` as a child of ``Testing_Area``, the root node in that scene.

-.. warning:: As mentioned later below in the section on adding sounds, this method makes a assumption.
+.. warning:: As mentioned later below in the section on adding sounds, this method makes an assumption.
 This will be explained later
              in the section on adding sounds in :ref:`doc_fps_tutorial_part_three`

 Next we set the global transform of the clone to the ``Pistol_Aim_Point``'s global transform.
 The reason we do this is so the bullet is spawned at the end of the pistol.

 You can see that ``Pistol_Aim_Point`` is positioned right at the end of the pistol by clicking the :ref:`AnimationPlayer <class_AnimationPlayer>` and scrolling through ``Pistol_fire``.
-You'll find the position more or less is at the end of the pistol when it fires.
+You'll find the position is more or less at the end of the pistol when it fires.

 Next we scale it up by a factor of ``4`` because the bullet scene is a little too small by default.